swarn-suman/Typeahead-Feature/README.md

 ## Conclusion

-The Typeahead feature significantly improved the efficiency of recruiters using the Mercor team platform.
+The Typeahead feature significantly improved the efficiency of recruiters using the Lagoon team platform.
 By leveraging search query data and implementing a high-performance caching layer with Redis, we provided a seamless, Google/Amazon-like experience where previous searches appear as suggestions without requiring any explicit action from the user.
 The implementation focuses on:

 1. **Performance:** Fast responses through Redis.